arbowl/beacon-hill-compliance-tracker/README.md

 The design is deliberately modular and straightforward:

-### Core Components
+### Components

+The "components" folder can be thought of as the unique "employees" of this project.
+Each one has a different task.
+When a new task needs to be added to the project flow, add it here for organization.

+- **`committees.py`**: Retrieves data related to ALL committees.
+- **`compliance.py`**: Rule engine that classifies bills based on deadlines, reported-out status, and document availability.
+- **`interfaces.py`**: Provides abstract base classes for other elements of the project to implement concrete versions of.
+- **`llm.py`**: Coordinates integration with local LLMs for more automatic review.
-- **`components/models.py`**: Think of this as "bundles of information", e.g. contact details, bill details, vote details, etc. The calculations and compliance checks are compiled using sets of this information.
+- **`models.py`**: Think of this as "bundles of information", e.g. contact details, bill details, vote details, etc. The calculations and compliance checks are compiled using sets of this information.
 This file handles structure, not so much logic.
+- **`options.py`**: Allows the user to access an options menu (if enabled in config) and toggle various features at runtime
-- **`components/pipeline.py`**: Orchestrates discovery of summaries and votes using cost-ordered parsers.
+- **`pipeline.py`**: Orchestrates discovery of summaries and votes using cost-ordered parsers.
 We rate each method based on how "expensive" it is so we can attempt the least "costly" methods first on unknown data sources, then cache the method which worked.
-- **`components/compliance.py`**: Rule engine that classifies bills based on deadlines, reported-out status, and document availability.
-- **`components/report.py`**: Generates HTML and JSON outputs.
+- **`report.py`**: Handles saving completed datasets to disk in various formats (human-readable, machine-readable, etc.).
-- **`components/utils.py`**: Cache management, configuration loading, and UI helpers.
+- **`utils.py`**: Cache management, configuration loading, and UI helpers.

 ### Data Flow

+1. **Parse extension orders** (Optional, computationally expensive)
-1. **Collect committees** (House/Joint only, ignoring Senate)
+2. **Collect committee info** (House/Joint only, ignoring Senate)
 2. **Get hearings and bills** for the target committee
 3. **Compute deadlines** and check "reported out" status
 4. **Discover summaries** using cost-ordered parsers